erasmus-without-paper/ewp-specs-architecture/README.md

    backward-compatible, as long as the default value for the newly added element doesn't change the method output which the older clients expect to receive.

+ * It is agreed that after an API is deployed onto production systems, all changes to this API SHOULD be kept backward-compatible - new major versions of such APIs SHOULD NOT be released.
+However, such APIs MAY become [deprecated][statuses] (and new APIs MAY be released in their place).

 [discovery-api]: https://github.com/erasmus-without-paper/ewp-specs-api-discovery/blob/master/README.md